When it comes to treating acne, there are so many different products on the market; it can make consumer’s heads spin.

 Another widely recognized brand is Clean & Clear.
 From facial washes, to spot treatments, this company also gives consumers a variety of products to chose from.The Persa-Gel 10 medication is a spot treatment that contains 10% benzoyl peroxide and goes straight to work fighting unwanted acne.

-- TREATS STUBBORN ACNE WITHOUT DRYING SKIN: This light, oil-free acne treatment works on contact to minimize stubborn...
+- TREATS STUBBORN ACNE WITHOUT DRYING SKIN: This lightweight, oil-free acne treatment works on contact to minimize acne,...

-- Paula's Choice CLEAR Extra Strength Daily Skin Clearing Treatment is a powerfully effective yet gentle treatment for...
+- Paula's Choice CLEAR Extra Strength Daily Skin Clearing Acne Treatment is uniquely-formulated to fight acne using...

-- Formulated with 5% benzoyl peroxide to help fight existing acne breakouts & prevent future breakouts on the face or body...
+- Formulated with 5% benzoyl peroxide to help fight existing acne breakouts & prevent future blemishes on the face and...

 While not as widely recognized as the products mentioned above, Paula’s Choice is a well-known skincare brand that offers users a variety of options for their skin care needs.Paula’s Choice CLEAR Extra Strength Daily Skin Clearing Treatment only contains 5% benzoyl peroxide but is also included in a three-step system to help fight off stubborn acne.